MethodsAndPractices/vsteam/.docs/Get-VSTeamProcessBehavior.md

 0    Ordered                                                                   Enables work items...
 ```

-This shows the Backlogs for the the built-in Process Template, "Scrum"
+This shows the backlogs for the the built-in process template, "Scrum"

 ## PARAMETERS

 ### -ProcessTemplate

-The Process Template of interest; if no Template is specified the Template for the current Project will be used.
+The process template of interest; if no template is specified the tTemplate for the current project will be used.

 ```yaml
 Type: String